regen-network/regen-ledger/docs/tutorials/data-grpc.md

 Now that we know the structure of our `QueryByCidRequest`, we can query the `ByCid` method directly using a JSON encoding of the `QueryByCidRequest` message.

-_Note: Since gRPCurl requires bytes be encoded as base64 strings, we have to do some gymnastics to decode our CID and re-encode the raw bytes using base64.
+_Note: Since gRPCurl requires bytes to be encoded as base64 strings, we have to do some gymnastics to decode our CID and re-encode the raw bytes using base64.
 The base64 CID string below is the correct one for the `$EXAMPLE_CID` in the CLI tutorial above.
 For more details on how CIDs work see the [CID spec](https://github.com/multiformats/cid)._